Igalia/explainers/css/has/invalidation-discussions.md

 * [https://www.smashingmagazine.com/2021/06/has-native-css-parent-selector/](https://www.smashingmagazine.com/2021/06/has-native-css-parent-selector/)
 * [https://twitter.com/gumnos/status/1445734109163102210](https://twitter.com/gumnos/status/1445734109163102210)

-And we can abstract those as “Styling parent or ancestor element by its descendant condition”.

 #### Given the use cases, what limitations would it make sense to start with?

-It would be better to handle the descendant conditions mentioned at above use-cases (`:hover`, `.empty-message`, `:disabld`) as variation groups (user action pseudo-classes, attribute/elemental selectors, input pseudo classes).
+We can abstract those use cases as “Styling parent or ancestor element by its descendant condition”.
+And each case is related with a variation group that represents the descendant condition.
+* `:hover`- user action pseudo-classes
+* `.empty-message` - attribute/elemental selectors
+* `:disabld` - input pseudo classes

-Among those three, handling the 'attribute/elemental selectors' variation will be simple because there can be different complexity or performance impact on a specific pseudo in a pseudo-type variation group.
+Among these three variations, handling the 'attribute/elemental selectors' will be simple because there can be different complexity or performance impact on a specific pseudo in a pseudo-type variation group.

-So, allowing these variations would be easy to start.
+So, allowing these variations would be enough and easy to start.
 * Allow `:has()` argument starts with `>`
 * Allow `:has()` argument starts with descendant combinator
 * Allow attribute/elemental selectors in `:has()`